-Bluetooth speakers are perfect for summer.
-They're small and light enough to take outside, and because they're wireless, there won't be any snaking cables to trip over.
-Friends and family can use them by connecting wirelessly, giving you a much wider range of tunes to listen to.
-And some models are waterproof, making them ideal for the beach or pool.
+Bluetooth speakers are perfect for summer holidays; small and light enough to whisk off on an adventure and, because they're wireless, no snaking cables for anyone to trip over.
+Friends and family can connect up wirelessly too, giving you a much broader selection of tunes.
+Add to this the fact that many models are waterproof, (making them ideal for the beach or pool) and, all things considered, you've really got to take one of these little Bobby Dazzlers along for the ride.

-JBL makes some of the best Bluetooth speakers around.
-Here we'll look at the various JBL speakers on the market, how they differ, the features they offer, and ultimately which is the best fit for you.
+JBL has long been a brand to look out for, consistently debuting some of the best Bluetooth speakers around.
+Here, we'll look at the various JBL speakers on the market, how they differ, the features they offer, and ultimately which is the best fit for you.
 We've even gone to the trouble of finding the best deals and cheapest prices.

-What are the main differences?
-Obviously the more expensive models have more features than the cheaper ones.
-Generally speaking, the more you pay, the bigger the battery, giving you not only more time between recharges, but also potentially the ability to juice up your phone or tablet.
+Want to know the main differences?
+Obviously, the more expensive JBL models have more features than the cheaper ones.
+Generally speaking, the more you pay, the bigger the battery, giving you not only more time between recharges, but also the potential to juice up your phone or tablet.

-Some JBL speakers offer a button for connecting to your phone's smart voice assistant like Google Assistant or Amazon Alexa.
-And some come with JBL Connect+, a wireless technology that lets you daisy chain up to 100 JBL speakers wirelessly, syncing their sound output to give mammoth sound.
-The more recent models are fully waterproof, not just splashproof and quite a few models include a built-in mic for hands-free calling.
+Some JBL speakers can connect to your phone's smart voice assistant like Google Assistant, Siri or Amazon Alexa – so you could soon be asking your speaker for local bar or restaurant recommendations.
+And some come with JBL Connect+, a wireless technology that lets you daisy chain up to 100 JBL speakers wirelessly, syncing their sound output to give mammoth, multi-room sound.
+The more recent models are fully waterproof (not just splashproof) and quite a few models include a built-in mic for hands-free calling.

 JBL Flip 5 vs JBL Flip 4: Which is better?